- Video: 3 Months Old Baby Milestones

 |Grabs objects nearby||Tries to grab objects far away|

 |Shakes objects nearby||Throws objects to corners and hits places|

-Some Major Developmental Milestones your Child Should’ve Reached by Now?
+Some Major Developmental Milestones Your Child Should Have Reached by Now

 The major developmental milestones are categorised into five types – cognitive, physical, social and emotional, visual and hearing, and communication development.
 Here are what milestones for a 3 month-old baby.